reyadhsupto/Broken-Links-Optimized/README.md

 - Checks links in parallel using `ThreadPoolExecutor`
 - Identifies broken URLs with HTTP errors or connection issues
 - Tracks total execution time
+- Dockerised for local execution with easy to use command using Makefile

 ---